Kokoabassplayer/Kokoabassplayer/README.md

 ### Here is What I'm Working On! 👋

 - 🔭 I’m currently working as ...
-BI Developer and play in a music band as a bassist
+Corporate Data Analytic and play in a music band as a bassist
 - 🌱 I’m currently learning ...
 Data Science at [DataCamp](https://www.datacamp.com/profile/kokoabassplayer)
 - 👯 I’m looking to collaborate on ...
 Any Tech company to hire me
 - 🤔 I’m looking for help with ...
 AI